Study with us

 I can’t stress enough what a massive weight off my mind it was to receive the funding from Churchill.
 Without the funding I would have tried to find a way of taking up the course by taking out a Postgraduate Master’s loan, but this would only have covered my course fees.
 I would have had to earn more money and take on more debt and there is no doubt that I would have been on an extremely tight budget.
-Now, I have flexibility, and when I graduate I won’t come out with crippling debt.
+The funding gave me flexibility and I did not have to graduate with crippling debt.

-Michael is particularly looking forward to the research element of his MPhil which he intends to focus on how much influence the Foreign Office had inside the UK Government over European Policy between 1997 and 2016.
-He is living on-site in graduate accommodation on 70s Storey’s Way and is really enjoying the excellent facilities available at the College.
-He had already made use of the Archives Centre’s online Oral History Programme to help prepare for his MPhil application and is looking forward to making the most of having the resources of the Archives Centre on his door-step.
+Michael particularly enjoyed the research element of his MPhil which focused on how much influence the Foreign Office had inside the UK Government over European Policy between 1997 and 2016.
+He lived on-site in graduate accommodation on 70s Storey’s Way and really enjoyed the excellent facilities available at the College.
+He had already made use of the Archives Centre’s online Oral History Programme to help prepare for his MPhil application and hugely valued having the resources of the Archives Centre on his door-step.

-In his spare time Michael plays the viola and enjoys running.
-He is planning to join the French Society, Europe Society and make the most of the MCR, including the MCR Formals.
+In his spare time Michael played the viola, joined the French Society and Europe Society and made the most of the MCR, including the MCR Formals.

 The provision of funded Studentships gives people options.
 Not only does undertaking a Masters’ programme provide a crucial platform for students interested in pursuing a PhD, but it is also becoming an increasingly important route to progressing your career.